 I will always appreciate that Northeastern allowed me to excel in my professional and academic life.
 The administration worked with me to ensure I maintained my financial aid and helped me find courses that fit my schedule.
 Working full-time while a student allowed me to take risks by joining different companies.
 It also helped me make friends and connections, and brought me closer to where I am today.

 In a bit of a twist, I reapplied to the company that had originally turned me down after my internship.
 And this past winter, I joined the team as a full-time employee.
 While that initial rejection will always sting a bit, I recognize now that taking on full-time work while studying helped shape me into a better leader.
 These experiences forced me to grow, learn, and take decisions into my own hands.
-Working and studying was quite the challenge, but is one I would consider tackling again.
+Working and studying at the same time was quite the challenge, but it is one I would tackle again.